phammings/tic-tac-toe/README.md

 - ✔️ Object to control flow of game
 - ✔️ Little global code as possible
 - ✔️ Place everything inside modules and/or factory functions
-- ✔️ Create an AI so player can play agasint computer
+- ✔️ Create an AI so player can play against the computer
     - [ ] Create an unbeatable AI with the minimax algorithm

 <p align="right">(<a href="#readme-top">back to top</a>)</p>